holochain/hc-github-config/README.md

 }
 ```

 Now you can check which repository settings don't match.
-Try running `pulumi up` and seeing what fields are reported as
+Try running `pulumi preview` and seeing what fields are reported as
 changed.
 You will need to update the default repository settings to match.
 This might look something like:

 ```diff